lexatlas-org/lexatlas-semantic-kernel/readme-04- Initial Version of the Stack.md

 This will:

-- Build Docker containers
+- Build the Chainlit-based frontend application
-- Inject your environment variables
+- Start a PostgreSQL database container
-- Start the app, PostgreSQL, and other services
+- Inject environment variables from the `.env` file or shell

 ---

 ## 4. Access the Application

-Once the containers are up, open your browser:
+Once the stack is running, open your browser to:

 ```
 http://localhost:4000
 ```

-You'll be prompted to log in using Chainlit’s built-in authentication.
+You’ll be prompted to authenticate via Chainlit using the token set in `CHAINLIT_AUTH_SECRET`.

 ---

 ## 5. Stop the Stack

-To shut everything down:
+To gracefully stop all containers:

 ```bash
 docker-compose down
 ```

-This stops and removes all containers.
+This will shut down all services but preserve your database volume unless manually removed.

 ---

 ## 6. Data Persistence and Analysis

-All user interactions, conversation history, and agent responses are **persistently stored in the local PostgreSQL database**.
+All conversation history and AI agent outputs are saved to the PostgreSQL database.
 This includes:

-- Chat history between the user and agents
+- User–agent interactions
-- Output from classification, regulation retrieval, compliance checks, and reports
+- Task results (classification, retrieval, compliance checks, and reports)
-- User credentials and session metadata (if enabled)
+- User metadata and session logs

-This setup allows for:
+This data can be used for:

-- **Auditing and traceability** of agent decisions
+- Post-run analysis and auditing
-- **Post-run analysis** for debugging, fine-tuning, or evaluation
+- Debugging and performance evaluation
-- **Data extraction and visualization** using BI tools or Jupyter notebooks
+- Visualization using BI tools or Jupyter notebooks

-> **Note:** The database runs inside a Docker container and is mounted with persistent volume storage by default.
-You can connect to it using any PostgreSQL client for further inspection.
+> The PostgreSQL container uses persistent volume storage defined in `docker-compose.yml`.
+You can connect to it using standard PostgreSQL clients.

 ---

 ## Notes

-- This setup represents the **initial version** of the development stack.
+- This is the initial version of the LexAtlas development stack
-- As the project evolves, more services and configurations will be added.
+- Additional services and orchestration layers may be added in future iterations
-- For production environments, consider using secure secret managers like **Azure Key Vault** or **Docker Secrets**.
+- For production, consider using secret managers such as Azure Key Vault or Docker Secrets